25 Nov To build or to buy: 5 questions you must answer before you custom build an app in Salesforce

 1. Can you afford to go over budget?

 Take a minute and really think about your budget.
 Once you take a long, hard look at it, ask yourself how far you can afford to go over budget.
-Besides the initial development costs, you’ll also need to consider expenses related to maintenance and support.
+Besides the initial development costs, you’ll also need to consider expenses related to maintenance and support when you custom build an app.
 And you’ll need to consider the very real possibility that someone with a lot of knowhow leaves your project before finishing it.

 2. Can you afford to put a lot of time into this project?